Families scramble to find elderly nursing home patients taken to warehouse ahead of Ida

 “Normally with 850 people, you’ll have a couple a day, so we did really good with taking care of people,” Dean told WAFB-TV.

-Dean’s nursing homes have drawn scrutiny before, and most received the lowest possible rating after inspections, according to Medicare.gov.
-One resident’s death while waiting to be unloaded at a Baton Rouge shelter in 1998 — after elderly charges reportedly spent hours on a bus without air conditioning — drew media attention, the Associated Press reported.
-And the Times-Picayune in 2005 raised alarms about patient care at Dean’s facilities.
+Dean’s nursing homes have drawn scrutiny before, with most of the seven ordered to close having received the lowest possible ratings after inspections, according to Medicare.gov.

+In 1998, an 86-year-old woman died among a group of nursing home residents who reportedly spent hours on a bus without air conditioning while waiting to be unloaded at a Baton Rouge shelter, the Associated Press reported.
+And in 2005, the Times-Picayune raised alarms about patient care at Dean’s facilities.
 One resident, the newspaper reported, was hospitalized after being attacked by ants.

-News reports suggest that “this is not [Dean’s] first time doing this,” state Rep. Nicholas Muscarello Jr. (R), who represents the parish that includes Independence, said in an interview.
+News reports suggest that “this is not [Dean’s] first time doing this,” Louisiana state Rep. Nicholas Muscarello Jr. (R), who represents the parish that includes Independence, said in an interview.
 If investigations prove wrongdoing, Muscarello said, “he should lose every license, and he needs to be out of the nursing business.”

 Muscarello said he went to the warehouse Tuesday with the mayor of Independence and others after hearing that “a lot of emergency calls” were coming from the facility.
 They arrived to find trash heaped outside — no dumpsters in sight — and, inside, elderly evacuees crowded onto mattresses only a few feet apart.